FreakyxD/100DaysOfPython/README.md

 ## Table of Contents [Under construction]

 I'm aiming to showcase the more interesting projects here.
+Projects are organized into days (like the course structure).

 ## Feedback and Suggestions